 Unusual Options Activity Insight: Bank of America

-Shares of Bank of America (NYSE:BAC) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $33.15.
+Bank of America (NYSE:BAC) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $33.33 following the option alert.

 - Sentiment: BULLISH